 On 7 August 1942, the 3d Defense Battalion, commanded by Colonel Robert H. Pepper, who had been so instrumental in creating this kind of unit, landed in support of the 1st Marine Division's attack on Guadalcanal and the subsequent defense of the island against Japanese counterthrusts.
 The machine gun and antiaircraft groups landed "almost with the first waves" at Guadalcanal, although the seacoast artillery did not arrive until late August.
 Once the coastal defense guns were ashore, they scored hits on three enemy ships that had beached themselves to land troops.
-In general, the 3d Defense
+In general, the 3d Defense Battalion lent strength to the defenses of Lunga Point, Henderson Field - named for Major Lofton R. Henderson, a Marine aviator killed in the Battle of Midway-and the naval base established on the nearby island of Tulagi.
+In early September, the 5th Defense Battalion, led by Lieutenant Colonel William F. Parks, supplied a detachment that took over at Tulagi.

-Department of Defense photo (USMC)

-African-American Marines of the 51st Defense Battalion are shown here in training at Montford Point, Camp Lejeune, before their deployment to the Pacific War.
+Department of Defense photo (USMC) African-American Marines of the 51st Defense Battalion are shown here in training at Montford Point, Camp Lejeune, before their deployment to the Pacific War.